Home Vancouver Events Calendar Festivals and Events in Vancouver BC Highland Games and Vancouver’s ScotFestBC Scottish Festival

 Workshops and Demonstrations

-A number of whisky-tasting and other cultural workshops and demonstrations take place in various locations including in the Whisky Tent and the Scottish Cultural Tent.
+A number of whisky-tasting and other cultural workshops and demonstrations took place in various locations including in the Whisky Tent and the Scottish Cultural Tent.

 • 4:00 pm – Robyn Carrigan: Learn Gaelic milling frolics and why they were important